nixworks/public/news/2010/10/9/index.md

 ##### Nato
 ### [A senior Taliban commander and two other insurgents were killed in a fire fight with Nato and Afghan forces in western Badghis province's Murghab district. ](/news/2010/10/9/a-senior-taliban-commander-and-two-other-insurgents-were-killed-in-a-fire-fight-with-nato-and-afghan-forces-in-western-badghis-province-s-mu.md)
-_Context: Badghis, Nato, Murghab, Afghan forces_
+_Context: Afghan forces, Badghis, Nato, Murghab_

 ##### Naxal
 ### [7 naxals are gunned down by the police in an encounter in Mahasamund district of Chhattisgarh. ](/news/2010/10/9/7-naxals-are-gunned-down-by-the-police-in-an-encounter-in-mahasamund-district-of-chhattisgarh.md)
-_Context: Mahasamund, Chhattisgarh, naxal_
+_Context: Chhattisgarh, naxal, Mahasamund_

 ##### Farah Province
 ### [Four Italian soldiers die following an attack in the Farah area, Afghanistan. ](/news/2010/10/9/four-italian-soldiers-die-following-an-attack-in-the-farah-area-afghanistan.md)
-_Context: Farah Province, Afghanistan_
+_Context: Afghanistan, Farah Province_

 ##### England
 ### [Riot police and dogs clash with protesters as demonstrations lead to violence in England.
 There are injuries and 5 men are arrested in the country's largest police operation for a quarter of a century (25 years). ](/news/2010/10/9/riot-police-and-dogs-clash-with-protesters-as-demonstrations-lead-to-violence-in-england-there-are-injuries-and-5-men-are-arrested-in-the-c.md)